-This week at the Center for Adolescent Studies blog, I had the opportunity to share my perspective on communicating with 'difficult' teens:
+This week at the Center for Adolescent Studies blog, I had the opportunity to share my perspective on communicating with 'difficult' teens.
+Here's the introduction:

 In retrospect, it wasn’t such a great idea to tell my devout Christian mother I thought I was a pantheist.

 I don’t blame her for freaking out.
 The poor woman must have imagined me performing Dionysian rituals in the backyard, assisted by our ever-accommodating golden retriever.

 But I do fault her for this: after the initial freak-out, there was no follow-up discussion.
 She didn’t ask me what I meant or give me any chance to defend myself, just lectured me on what she herself believed and why I was wrong.
 It was yet more evidence of how ‘difficult’ I was, always saying or doing something to upset her.

 When I look back at this incident from my own adolescence, and think about the many adult-teen confrontations I’ve witnessed or heard about in my years as a teacher, one thing is clear.
 There is quite often a way for the adult to improve the relationship.
 At minimum, there is almost always something the adult should not do in order to not make the situation any worse!

 Here are four suggestions for parents, teachers, and other adults who may be caught in tense relationships with youth.